MihailJP/sfdsort/README.md

 - `-R`, `--decompose-nested-references`: Decompose nested references into single-level ones

-> [!WARNING]
-> Currently `--decompose-nested-references` drops referred contours if a glyph
-> directly or indirectly refers such glyphs that both contours and nested
-> references.
-You will be warned about such glyphs.

 > [!NOTE]
 > Decomposing nested references may cause unused glyphs.
 SFDSort will not drop
 > such glyphs.